-“Yes, You Can Talk About Mental Health at Work” by Melissa Doman, MA, was our book club selection for its focus on shifting attitudes about emotional health in a professional setting.
+“Yes, You Can Talk About Mental Health at Work (Here’s Why and How to Do It Really Well)” by Melissa Doman, M.A., was our book club selection for its focus on shifting attitudes about emotional health in a professional setting.
 The author joined us for three meaningful discussions.
 Melissa is an organizational psychologist, former clinical mental health therapist, and “mental health at work” specialist who helps companies, leaders, and individuals have practical and constructive conversations about mental health in the workplace.
 In her book’s introductory accolades, it is referred to as “a timely and powerful resource” for those seeking to “truly impact their teams at a deeper level with authenticity, empathy, and genuine care for their mental well-being.”
 We could not agree more.

 We were also honored to be joined by Tania Kenney, a certified breathwork and meditation coach, who guided the IMS team through an introduction to breathwork, custom meditation, and “Conscious Connected” breathwork lesson.
 Tania studied with Eckhart Tolle in his School of Awakening and with the spiritual teachers Jeffrey Allen, Deborah King, and Michael B. Beckwith.
 Tania has been an active meditator for over a decade and is on a quest to help others towards healing and awakening through the power of breathwork.
 Her practice focuses on the power of the breath to heal trauma, clear emotional blocks, and reduce negative emotions like anxiety, depression, fear, stress, and anger.